osheadavid7/py-resume/README.md

 python-inkedin url = git@github.com:ozgur/python-linkedin.git

 python2.7
+latex/pdflatex

 Use:
 -------
 secrets.py: create a py with your linkedin api keys in here.
 This is not tracked by git for security reasons person_info.py: create this file if you wish to include data in your CV/resume that is not available on the web.
 Example: personal mobile number.

+Sample secrets and person_info are included.

+Added Makefile: running 'make' should run python and update CV1.pdf if any of .py files have changed.

 About
 -------